METRO Magazine Logo

 Fleet managers know that being cut off from their fuel and power supplies in a crisis can lead to delays and disrupted service.
 Unfortunately, this situation occurs more often than many realize.

-While maintaining an adequate fuel supply is standard operation, in an emergency situation where that access could be compromised or a generator could break down, it’s critical to have an alternative plan.
+While maintaining an adequate fuel supply is standard operating procedure, in an emergency where that access could be compromised or a generator could break down, it’s critical to have an alternative plan.

-Before any crisis, savvy fleet managers evaluate how their facility will accommodate tanker access to the property to fuel the fleet sufficiently.
+Before any crisis, savvy fleet managers evaluate how their facility will accommodate tanker access to ensure the fleet can be fueled sufficiently.

 Suppose there are facility issues, such as being in a flood plain, identifying a secondary fueling location, and developing a contingency plan.
 In that case, it ensures awareness of alternate scenarios, and everyone can adjust appropriately.